concrete-actions-2025/concrete-actions-2025/list-of-actions.md

+It is easy to be overwhelmed, rather than energized, by all the possibilities for action; my own approach is to identify what I feel most *informed* about and most *agitated* about.
+If you're hesitant, start with one easy thing and commit to it - maybe setting up monthly donations or "making 5 calls".
+If you can, build momentum for deeper civic engagement that can also outlast the current crisis.

 ## Donate to legal and civil rights organizations
 Support organizations on the front lines—challenging unlawful deportations, defending free speech, and protecting marginalized communities in court. *Foreign donations: if your credit card is not going through, try PayPal*.